Court System Basics

 - Punitive damages punish the defendant for the wrong s/he committed.
 They also can serve as a public example to discourage others from committing similar wrongs.
 Generally, when you see large amounts of money awarded as damages in a lawsuit, some of it is compensatory damages but a large portion will also be punitive damages.

 - The laws of your state will have certain provisions for relief that a judge can award in certain types of court cases.
 For example, a divorce case is generally covered by statutes that tell a judge what kind of power s/he has in the case.
 Judges in a divorce can order the parties to split marital property, maintain life insurance policies, pay support, arrange for custody and visitation, among other things, because these outcomes are allowed by the laws of the state.

 - Restitution is similar to compensatory damages but it usually happens only in criminal cases.
 For example, if a court finds a defendant guilty of criminal mischief for damaging your cell phone, the judge can order that the defendant pay you restitution for the value of the cell phone.
-The difference between a civil money judgment and a criminal restitution order is that probation or the court itself will oversee restitution.
+The difference between a civil money judgment and a criminal restitution order is that the court itself will usually oversee restitution.
+If the defendant is sentenced to probation, then the probation officer might also oversee repayment of restitution.
 If the defendant does not pay restitution in a certain timeframe, then the judge can bring the defendant back into court for resentencing.
 You can see how this differs from a the possible penalties for not paying a civil money judgment on our page about Collecting Judgments.